-In 2013, the African Ombudsman and Mediators Association (AOMA) commissioned the African or some form of compensation.
-Ombudsman Research Centre (AORC) to conduct a The word 'Ombudsman' derives from the Swedish word Comparative Analysis of Legal Systems Governing Ombudsman Offices among AOMA members .
-The 'umbudsmann', meaning representative.
-The modern concept dates back to 1809 when the Swedish Parliamentary findings of this study revealed that Ombudsman institutions on the continent are making progress Ombudsman was established to protect the rights of citizens through setting up a supervisory agency, independent of in promoting awareness among citizens and governments, and in terms of improved efficiency the Executive branch of government.
-The Ombudsman was in dealing with complaints and the establishment of independent of the Monarch of Sweden and was tasked with making sure that the Monarch and his government complied new offices, but that they continue to face a number with the rules of the land. of challenges, including lack of public accessibility, Over time, many other countries have created Ombudsman difficulties with decentralisation, inadequate financial offices, which are known by a number of different names. resources, government resistance to findings, and Francophone countries tend to use the term Mediator rather inadequate office space, infrastructure and staffing. than Ombudsman.
-In South Africa, the Ombudsman is called As part of its recommendations, this study has developed the Public Protector, while in Nigeria, the institution is known a set of best practice guidelines for the Institution of the as the Public Complaints Commission.
-Ombudsman in Africa, which are presented in this policy brief.
-The aim is to provide information about building strong Although there a number of 'hybrid' Ombudsman models, Ombudsman institutions; for scholars, researchers and policy especially in emerging democracies (which have the dual function of tackling maladministration as well as human analysts working in the areas of good governance and rights abuses), it is important to note that the Office of the accountability; for citizens who want to hold their government Ombudsman differs from national human rights commissions to account; and for policy makers who develop public policy. in that its primary role is to monitor human rights abuses perpetrated by government entities, while human rights WHAT IS THE INSTITUTION OF THE commissions generally address the actions of private entities and individuals as well as government conduct.
+In 2013, the African Ombudsman and Mediators Association (AOMA) commissioned the African Ombudsman Research Centre (AORC) to conduct a Comparative Analysis of Legal Systems Governing Ombudsman Offices among AOMA members .
+The findings of this study revealed that Ombudsman institutions on the continent are making progress in promoting awareness among citizens and governments, and in terms of improved efficiency in dealing with complaints and the establishment of new offices, but that they continue to face a number of challenges, including lack of public accessibility, difficulties with decentralisation, inadequate financial resources, government resistance to findings, and inadequate office space, infrastructure and staffing.

-OMBUDSMAN?
+As part of its recommendations, this study has developed a set of best practice guidelines for the Institution of the Ombudsman in Africa, which are presented in this policy brief.
+The aim is to provide information about building strong Ombudsman institutions; for scholars, researchers and policy analysts working in the areas of good governance and accountability; for citizens who want to hold their government to account; and for policy makers who develop public policy.

+WHAT IS THE INSTITUTION OF THE OMBUDSMAN?